 Different Mandrel Types

-Small cylindrical metal pieces that go on a mandrel either end of the brass tubes.
+Small cylindrical metal pieces that go on a rod either end of the brass tubes.
 Bushes are specific to each kit with exceptions detailed here.

-Metal bush allows you to turn material to dimension consistently.
+Metal bush allows you to turn to dimension.
 Slimline bushings are all the same size.
-For others we must read kit instructions to see location and size of each.
-If you get hooked with this hobby, it will need a method to keep bushings separate and organized.
+For others we must read instructions to see location and size of each.
+If you get hooked with this hobby, it will want a method to keep bushings separate and organized

 We can do blanks on the lathe itself if you have suitable chuck jaws.

 Pen mills come in different sizes with shaft and head interchangeable between them for different size tubes.
 Not every size covered, this will need ingenuity on your part.

-Prepare To Turn
+How To Turn A Pen

 Key the brass before they get inserted into the wood blank.
 I use epoxy for acrylic blanks and polyurethane on wood.
 I don’t use CA glue unless I have to cause it can fail.
 Rough up each tube and insert from middle.
 Twist it as you push in and leave to dry overnight.

 Preference for tools 19 mm Continental Gouge and 12 mm skew.
 With speed on a slow turn from middle out to prevent splintering.
-Once corners knocked off increase speed and shape using the skew chisel for finishing cuts.
+Once corners knocked off increase speed and shape using a skew chisel for finishing cuts.
 The wood should finish shy of bushings for sanding.

 When you finish with the CA, polish with micro-mesh.
 There’s 9 different grades up to 12,000 grit.
 They’re colour-coded just dip it in water, keep it wet.
 The wood needs cleaning between each different grade, so you don’t contaminate them.

 Now it needs assembly you can use a press or bench vice.
-Insert nib end first, I use a piece of Corian to save the bench.
+Insert nib end first, I use a piece of Corian to save my bench.
 Make sure it’s square and straight if not it will break.

-Do the top in the same way and push top barrel onto bottom, line grain up for best effect.
+Do the top in the same way and push top barrel onto bottom, line grain up for effect.
 If you need further help, I have a video on YouTube.